readytensor/rt-datasets-text-classification/README.md

 The `datasets` folder contains the main data files and the schema files for all the benchmark datasets under Text Classification - Base category.
 Within each dataset folder in `datasets`:

 - The `raw` folder contains the original data files from the source (see attributions below).
 - `processed` folder contains the compressed, processed files.
 These files are used in algorithm evaluations.
 The file with suffix "\_train.csv" is used for training, "\_test.csv" is used for testing (without the targets), "\_test_key.csv" contains the targets for the test data.
+This test key file is used to generate scores by comparing with predictions.
 The JSON file with suffix "\_schema.json" is the schema file for the corresponding dataset.
 - The Jupyter notebook file within each dataset folder is used to convert the raw data file(s) in `raw` folder into the processed form in `processed` folder.
 - The folder `schema_cfg` contains a csv which is needed by the schema generation script (described below) .